parenting at the edge of change

 To acknowledge that many of us are trying to raise emotionally literate humans while simultaneously learning emotional literacy ourselves.

-And maybe this is the shift.
+And maybe this is the shift – protecting our children through presence and truth.

-Not through having perfect answers or pretending certainty.
+Not through perfect answers or certainty.

-But through honesty, openness, willingness, repair, and conversation.
+But through honest and open conversation.

 And being brave enough to say: “I don’t fully know either…but we can feel through this together.”